 3. A Budget-Friendly All-Weather UV Umbrella

-For less than $20, this affordable UV umbrella from ABCCANOPY uses a long-lasting black glue coating to provide UPF 50+ protection in a convenient collapsible design.
-The 39-inch canopy is large enough to provide plenty of shade for one person, and the thick, multilayered fabric provides added UV protection while also making this umbrella extra durable.
+For less than $10, this affordable UV umbrella from ABCCANOPY uses a long-lasting black glue coating to provide UPF 50+ protection in a convenient collapsible design.
+The 40.5-inch canopy is large enough to provide plenty of shade for one person, and the thick, multilayered fabric provides added UV protection while also making this umbrella extra durable.

 The compact umbrella is also waterproof and has flexible resin-coated fiberglass ribs that make this a good pick for windy or rainy climates as well.
 The all-weather design works in any season so you can keep UV rays off you no matter what time of year it is.
-Choose from a few solid-colored picks, or some with a vibrant floral design.
+Choose from several solid-colored picks, or some with vibrant designs.

 4. A UV Umbrella That Mounts To Your Beach Chair

 The Versa-Brella from Sport-Brella boasts a UPF 50+ rating (thanks to a reflective coating underneath) and a universal clamp that makes this great for beach days or just a long, lazy day of relaxing outdoors.
 Mount it to a chair or put it on a stroller, golf cart, or anything else with a place to clamp this umbrella.

 The broad asymmetrical canopy is 38 inches by 39 inches so there’s plenty of shade coverage.
 It also has a 360-degree swivel joint near the top so you can adjust the angle of the umbrella as needed to keep the sun off even as it moves.

 The popular UV umbrella has earned 4.3 stars on Amazon overall after more than 45,000 reviews.
 It also comes in nine different colors and an extra-large size that’s 44 inches wide and 44 inches long.

 Sun protection: UPF 50+ | Coating: Reflective | Canopy size: 38 x 39 inches